ANHD-NYC-CODE/anhd-council-backend/README.md

 3. Download a pre-seeded database from dropbox here to move it to project root: https://www.dropbox.com/s/lxdzcjkoezsn086/dap.tar.gz This database comes with all the councils, communities, properties, buildings, address records, and subsidy programs pre-loaded.
 4. Run this command to copy the data - `gzip -d dap.gz && cat dap | docker exec -i postgres psql -U anhd -d anhd`
 5. Restart postgres, start all the docker containers and the app.
-6. The app should now have a login - username: <redacted> password: <redacted> and all updates are visible at `localhost:8000/admin/core/updates`.
-Run database migrations to setup latest tables.

 ## Dev Startup (post setup)